chrisxfire/chrisxfire.github.io/content/notes/asp.net/reading/architecting-modern-web-apps/5-develop-asp-net-core-mvc-apps/1-overview.md

 weight: 1
 ---

-# MVC and Razor Pages
+# mvc and razor pages
 Razor Pages are built into ASP.NET Core MVC and use the same features for routing, model binding, filters, authorization, etc.

 Comparison: